shrayasr/PCache/progress.md

 that Points should be added into the timeseries, retrieved, updated and removed all in a good period of time.

-For this reason, i went ahead with a Red-Black tree based data structure for containing the timseries.
-Timestamps were to be in the ISO 8601 format and the datapoints associated can be in any datatype.
+For this reason, i went ahead with a `TreeMap` (implemented on Red-Black tree based data structure) for containing the timseries.
+Timestamps were to be in the **ISO 8601** format and the datapoints associated can be in any datatype.
 The timestamps are converted to the number of miliseconds since EPOC.
-This allows me to handle information at a milisecond granularity and in a continuous fashion because of the Red Black tree structure.
+This allows me to handle information at a milisecond granularity and in a continuous fashion because of `TreeMap`

+In addition, maintaining it as a
+`TreeMap` allowed me to allow for insertions whersoever into the timeseries.
+To give an example, I have the power to add data for a consecutive number of days and then fill it with minute data if it is required.
+This gives a lot of power to the user.